-Members cannot accept any gift with a value of more than EUR 150 neither in their campaign nor in their institutional activities.
+Members cannot accept any gift with a value of more than EUR 150 either in their campaign or in their institutional activities.

-When they receive gifts in their campaign activities worth more than this amount, they shall:
+When they receive gifts worth more than this amount in relation to their campaign activities, they shall:

-- either hand it over to their party or campaign organisation in line with the applicable legislation on campaign rules in the Member State concerned and Regulation (EU, Euratom) No 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations5; - or hand them over to the Commission's Protocol Department in line with Article 6(4) of the Code of Conduct.
+- either hand it over to their party or campaign organisation in line with the applicable legislation on campaign rules in the Member State concerned and Regulation (EU, Euratom) No 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations (5); - or hand them over to the Commission's Protocol Department in line with Article 6(4) of the Code of Conduct.